RoadieHQ/backstage/plugins/tech-insights-backend/README.md

 const myFactRetriever: FactRetriever = {
   ref: 'documentation-number-factretriever', // unique ref, identifier of the fact retriever
   schema: {
-    version: '0.1.1', // Semver version number of this fact retriever schema.
+    version: '0.1.1', // SemVer version number of this fact retriever schema.
 This should be incremented if the implementation changes

+    // the actual schema
     schema: {
-      // the actual schema
+      // Name/identifier of an individual fact that this retriever returns
       examplenumberfact: {
-        // Name/identifier of an individual fact that this retriever returns
         type: 'integer', // Type of the fact
         description: 'A fact of a number', // Description of the fact
         entityKinds: ['component'], // An array of entity kinds that this fact is applicable to